Learning Stanza: quick reference

 my-function("arg") ; note the lack of a space to call the function

-; functions can be declared inside another function and capture their environemtn
+; functions can be declared inside another function and capture their environment.
+This is called a closure.

 defn outer (arg):